Same-Sex Marriage, Civil Unions, and Domestic Partnerships

 Six states adopted civil unions available to both same-sex and opposite-sex couples including:

-However, Delaware and Rhode Island replaced their civil union provisions with same-sex marriage that took effect on July 1 and August 1, 2013, respectively.
+Delaware and Rhode Island were the other two of those six states, but they both replaced their civil union provisions with same-sex marriage that took effect on July 1 and August 1, 2013, respectively.

 Civil union benefits vary among the handful of states that allow same-sex civil unions and may include benefits relating to title, tenure, wrongful death, loss of consortium, adoption, group health insurance, emergency care, property ownership, and tort actions under contracts.

-Similar to civil unions, domestic partnerships are a form of relationship that gives limited state rights to both same-sex and opposite-sex couples who live together but wish to remain unmarried or whose marriage is prohibited by law.
-Unlike civil unions, however, which are only legal in a handful of states, domestic partnerships are offered at either the state or city level, such as in New York and San Francisco.
-In addition, couples in domestic partnerships may receive domestic partner benefits at companies or organizations - such as employment benefits -- depending on the state.
+Similar to civil unions, domestic partnerships are a form of relationship that gives limited state rights to both same-sex and opposite-sex couples who live together but wish to remain unmarried.
+However, unlike civil unions which are only legal in a handful of states, domestic partnerships can be offered at the state or city level, such as in New York and San Francisco.

 For example, two states (California and Oregon) have adopted broad domestic partnerships that grant nearly all state-level spousal rights to unmarried couples.
 Other states and D.C. provide limited domestic partnerships that provide some state-level spousal rights to unmarried couples, including same-sex couples.